MicrosoftDocs/memdocs/memdocs/intune/fundamentals/surface-management-portal.md

 # What is Microsoft Surface management portal?

 Microsoft Surface management portal is a centralized place in Microsoft Endpoint Manager where you can self-serve, manage, and monitor your organization's Intune-managed Surface devices at scale.
-The Surface management portal is available automatically with a Microsoft Intune subscription.
-To access it, sign in to Microsoft Endpoint Manager and go to **All services** > **Surface management portal**.

-Use the integrated Surface capabilities to:
+Surface management portal offers insights about the enrolled Surface devices in your organization, such as warranty eligibility and open support requests.

+You can use it to:

 * See all enrolled Surface devices in your organization.
 * Drill down into reports, support requests, and individual devices.
-* View warranty data and expiration.
+* View warranty data and expiration dates.
 * Track warranty and support requests.
 * Access Microsoft Surface news and resources.

+To access the Surface management portal, sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and go to **All services** > **Surface management portal**.

 This article describes the main features of the Surface management portal.

 ## Monitor
 Select **Monitor** for an overview of Surface devices, support requests, and warranty coverage in your organization.